 - Australians prefer opening gifts once they receive them.

-- Most of their invitations are for barbeque.
+- Most of their invitations are for a “barbie” (as how they call barbecue).
 The guest’s contribution is to bring the drink.

 - They give due respect to the time, especially in their invitations for home meals.
 So, you have to be there on time, not to mention that the maximum accepted delay would be 15 minutes.